 Haskell as a Lens

 There are several reasons to study Haskell even though it has not wooed developers to the same degree as JavaScript, C++, and Java.
-First, Haskell presents the ideas of functional programming in an ultra-concentrated form, and you can't help but learn these ideas as you work with the language.
-You can then take these ideas to other languages.
+First, Haskell presents the ideas of functional programming in an ultra-concentrated form, and we can't help but learn these ideas as we work with the language.
+We can then take these ideas to other languages that we regularly use.
 Second, new programming language ideas are more likely to appear in smaller research languages like Haskell.
 Mainstream languages will always lag in features because they are encumbered by technological inertia.
 Third, software written in Haskell tends to be safe and fast.
 Companies use many languages across their product line, playing to the strengths of each language.
 Haskell has a reputation for being used to rewrite components that run slowly or have concurrency bugs.
-Programs rewritten in Haskell are generally faster to develop, have fewer bugs, and require less code.
+Programs rewritten in Haskell generally require less code, have fewer bugs, and are faster to develop.

 In this chapter, we introduce Haskell and briefly examine one of several ways to define functions.
-But we focus on the basic building block of functions: expressions, which are snippets of code that yield a value.
-Expressions are in contrast to statements, which don't produce values but instead alter memory and perform input or output.
-By the end of the chapter, you'll be able to answer the following questions:
+But we focus on the basic building block of functions: expressions, which yield values.
+Imperative languages have expressions too, but these are embedded within statements, which produce side effects like writing memory and performing I/O. By the end of the chapter, you'll be able to answer the following questions:

 - What is Haskell's type system?
-Are types explicit, implicit, or inferred?
+Are types explicit, implicit, or optional?
 Is typechecking performed statically or dynamically?
 How are functions written polymorphically so they can serve many types?

-- Simple expressions are glued together by operators to form compound expressions.
-What qualities are ascribed to these operators?
-Can new ones be defined?
+- Operators glue expressions together to form compound expressions.
+What are the semantic qualities of these operators?
+Can new operators be defined?

 - How does a programmer choose between values using conditional logic?